A double-dimensional approach to formal category theory: Augmented virtual double categories

 In \cite{Ehresmann63} Ehresmann defined, inside any $2$-category $\mathcal C$, a \emph{quintet} to be a cell of the form as on the left below.

-While the quintets of $\mathcal C$ most naturally arrange as a `strict double category' (see \exref{strict double category of quintets} below), for now we will think of them as forming a hypervirtual double category $Q(\mathcal C)$ as follows. \begin{definition} Let $\mathcal C$ be a $2$-category.
-The hypervirtual double category $Q(\mathcal C)$ of \emph{quintets in $\mathcal C$} has as objects those of $\mathcal C$, while both its vertical and horizontal morphisms are morphisms in $\mathcal C$.
+While the quintets of $\mathcal C$ most naturally arrange as a `strict double category' (see \exref{strict double category of quintets} below), for now we will think of them as forming an augmented virtual double category $Q(\mathcal C)$ as follows. \begin{definition} Let $\mathcal C$ be a $2$-category.
+The augmented virtual double category $Q(\mathcal C)$ of \emph{quintets in $\mathcal C$} has as objects those of $\mathcal C$, while both its vertical and horizontal morphisms are morphisms in $\mathcal C$.
 A unary cell $\phi$ in $Q(\mathcal C)$, as in the middle above, is a cell $\phi$ in $\mathcal C$ as on the right, while the nullary cells of $Q(\mathcal C)$ are cells in $\mathcal C$ as on the right but with $k = \id_C$.
 Composition in $Q(\mathcal C)$ is induced by that of $\mathcal C$ in the evident way.

-We abbreviate $\co Q(\mathcal C) \coloneqq \co{(Q(\co{\mathcal C}))}$.
+We abbreviate $\co Q(\mathcal C) \dfn \co{(Q(\co{\mathcal C}))}$.
 Thus, to each morphism $\map jAB$ in $\mathcal C$ there is a horizontal morphism $\hmap{\co j}BA$ in $\co Q(\mathcal C)$, and to each cell $\phi$ as on the left below there is a unary cell $\co\phi$ in $\co Q(\mathcal C)$ as on the right.

 \end{definition}